jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 ---
-## Task 2: Creating Reports for Recurring Searches — concise summary
+## Task 2: Creating Reports for Recurring Searches

 Splunk’s Search & Reporting app lets analysts run queries across large datasets, but raw event logs (10k+ events in this lab) are too noisy to review manually.
 Reports solve this by saving useful searches and running them automatically.